langdiana/Fullstack-Sharp-Framework/README.md

 # How it works

 Whole application is built in C# but is not using Blazor or razor pages.
-Frontend is created using C# HtmlSharp library and C# wrappers for HTMX and AlpineJs.
+Frontend is created using C# SharpHtml library and C# wrappers for HTMX and AlpineJs.
 Backend is using ASP.Net MinimalApi and EFCore.
 Details about implementation and Fullstack Sharp Framework [here](https://github.com/langdiana/Fullstack-Sharp-Framework/blob/main/RealWorldSharp/readme.md)